blogs.sanpreetsingh.com

 • “That came out wrong.”

-• “I love you — I’m just stressed.”
+• “I love you.
+I’m just stressed.”

-6) Make Invisible Work Visible (The Mental Load Reset)
+6. Make Invisible Work Visible

-Do a weekly 20-minute “home ops” check-in:
+Do a weekly 20-minute home-operations check-in:

-• What’s coming this week?
+• What is coming this week?

 • Who owns what?